opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 Most visualizations require some sort of aggregate function on an bucket/facet/aggregatable field (numeric or keyword).
 You'll add a `Terms` aggregation on the `action_name` field so that you can view the distribution of event names.
 Change the **Size** to the number of slices you want to display, as shown in the following image.
 ![Pie Chart]({{site.url}}{{site.baseurl}}/images/ubi/pie.png "Pie Chart")

-Save that visualization so it is added to your new dashboard.
-Now that you have a visualization on your dashboard, you can save your dashboard.
+Save the visualization so it's added to your new dashboard.
+Now that you have a visualization on your dashboard, you can save the dashboard.

 ## 4. Add a tag cloud visualization